FCS football championship: Bracket, schedule, scores for 2019 tournament | NCAA.com

-Only eight teams remain in the 2019 FCS football championship after the second round concluded Saturday night.
-The tournament will next resume with the quarterfinals on Friday, Dec.
+The 2019 FCS football championship continues with three quarterfinals on Friday, Dec.
 13.

-Three national seeds lost Saturday.
-In the early games, UNI eliminated No. 7 South Dakota State on a late field goal and Illinois State knocked out No. 8 Central Arkansas.
-Austin Peay then shocked No. 4 Sacramento State 42-28 in the final game of the round.
+No. 2 James Madison plays Northern Iowa in the first of the Friday games:

+JMU routed Monmouth by 43 points in the second round, while UNI has allowed only 13 total points in wins against San Diego and No. 7 South Dakota State.

 JUMP TO INFO: BRACKET | SCHEDULE & RESULTS | CHAMPIONSHIP HISTORY